-Торіс Feedback Received / Issues raised or previously noted by the Board Recommendations decisions being overshadowed by spot rate movements.
-A stakeholder further recommends that if this project is progressed, the wider issue of consistency of the discounting of other long term liabilities be considered Some stakeholders noted that discount rates can cause volatility in the financial information.
+From Agenda Paper 8.0 of the August 2016 meeting Ref Topic Feedback Received / Issues raised or previously noted by the Board Staff recommendation (August 2016 AP 8.0) Staff recommendation (this agenda paper) A stakeholder further recommends that if this project is progressed, the wider issue of consistency of the discounting of other long term liabilities be considered Some stakeholders noted that discount rates can cause volatility in the financial information.
 Different items may use different discount rates which give rise to unreliable financial information.
-A3 AASB 13 Fair value measurement AASB 116 Property, Plant and Equipment Public sector: 1.
-Stakeholders suggested the Board provide guidance as to how the fair value measurement requirements are to be applied.
-In particular, stakeholders suggested that the guidance should clarify: (a) how obsolescence should be treated in the valuation of public sector assets; and (b) the application of the fair value model to public sector assets held for long-term service potential.
-2. A stakeholder recommended the AASB undertake a PIR of AASB 13 and its application to the valuation of public sector assets.
-Since its implementation, the requirements of AASB 13 have been particularly difficult to apply to public sector assets mainly because of their nature and attributes which are not market or profit driven.
-3. Some stakeholders also suggested that the Board Public sector:As noted in the Basis for Conclusions for AASB 2015-7 Amendments to Australian Accounting Standards - Fair Value Disclosures of Not-for-Profit Public Sector Entities, the Board is consider whether a broader project on revisiting AASB 13 should be conducted, pending the outcome of related current Board projects, including its projects on the review of the Reduced Disclosure Regime (Tier 2), Australian Reporting Framework, and Conceptual Framework.Staff note that the review of the Reduced Disclosure Regime (Tier 2), Australian Reporting Framework, and Conceptual Framework are now substantially progressed.Staff recommend a project plan be developed.
+A3 AASB 13 Fair value measurement AASB 116 Property, Plant and Equipment Public sector: Stakeholders suggested the Board provide guidance as to how the fair value measurement requirements are to be applied.
+In particular, stakeholders suggested that the guidance should clarify: Public sector: As noted in the Basis for Conclusions for AASB 2015-7 Amendments to Australian Accounting Standards - Fair Value Disclosures of Not-for-Profit Public Sector Entities, the Board is consider whether a broader project on revisiting AASB 13 should be conducted, pending the outcome of related current Board projects, including its projects on the review of the Reduced Disclosure Regime (Tier 2), Australian Reporting Framework, and Conceptual Framework.
+Staff note that the review of the Reduced Disclosure Regime (Tier 2), Australian Reporting Framework, and Conceptual Framework, and Conceptual Framework, and Conceptual Framework, and Conceptual Framework are now Add project on AASB 13 for public sector entities onto the Board's active agenda.
+Consider development of guidance on "directly attributable costs" as a potential project when resources become available - no further work on this topic until such time.
+Consider development of guidance on accounting requirements pertaining to depreciation, including the relationship between fair value and accounting depreciation when resources become available - no further work on this topic until such time.